 You have the freedom to choose the boots you prefer for rugby as long as they adhere to Regulation 12 from the World Rugby Specifications.

-Blades, on the other hand, are a bit more subjective, and their suitability may depend on the referee's judgment.
-To be on the safe side, it is recommended to use blades that are approximately 10mm in diameter and have no sharp edges.
+Blades, however, are a bit more subjective, and their suitability may depend on the referee's judgment.
+To be safe, it is recommended to use blades that are approximately 10mm in diameter and have no sharp edges.

 What's the difference between rugby and football boots?